 LIVE AT LEEDS FESTIVAL RETURNS KICKING OFF 2018 FESTIVAL SEASON

-Peace are definitely one of the current music scene’s great white hopes and they more than delivered on that promise from the O2 Academy Stage.
+Peace is definitely one of the current music scene’s great white hopes and they more than delivered on that promise from the O2 Academy Stage.
 The building was rammed and the packed, dripping hot crowd might well have created their own weather environment via gallons of evaporating sweat.
-Peace are full on psyched out and funked up, but totally in control.
+Peace is full-on psyched out and funked up, but totally in control.
 Like Pink Floyd without the need for acid.
 In their lighter moments, and there weren’t many of those, they displayed whimsy reminiscent of Syd Barrett.
-This band are purveyors of prime pop rock with hooks a plenty!
-We were sadly unable to get into the Main Stage at Leeds Beckett University for Ash, we got close, but then the fire alarm went off (hopefully not while Ash were playing “Burn Baby Burn”?) so we headed back to the O2 Academy for the truly impressive Sunset Sons.
+This band are purveyors of prime pop-rock with hooks aplenty!
+We were sadly unable to get into the Main Stage at Leeds Beckett University for Ash, we got close, but then the fire alarm went off (hopefully not while Ash was playing “Burn Baby Burn”?) so we headed back to the O2 Academy for the truly impressive Sunset Sons.
 The band doubles as surfer dudes from their base in Hossegor, France which is apparently known as the surfing capital of Europe.
-In fact they met while surfing.
+In fact, they met while surfing.
 It was sadly a relatively small crowd but these boys didn’t let that get to them and they played like they were the headliners.
 Their sound suggests that they draw influences from many places stretching from 70s US West Coast rock right through to the Kings Of Leon.

 The LUU Stylus Stage was host to scouse troubadour Louis Berry and his band.
-Louis is very talented and gifted man and he clearly knows it.
-But sometimes, as with Mr. Berry, I believe that measured arrogance is a good thing.
-Berry is a truly awesome front man and is backed by a band that appear to possess talent way beyond their years.
+Louis is a very talented and gifted man and he clearly knows it.
+But sometimes, as with Mr Berry, I believe that measured arrogance is a good thing.
+Berry is a truly awesome frontman and is backed by a band that appears to possess talent way beyond their years.
 He plays his audience like the world’s greatest puppet master and they really do eat out of his hands.
-He has some memorable, hook driven tunes that appear at times like Jake Bugg but with a meatier and more menacing sound.
+He has some memorable, hook-driven tunes that appear at times like Jake Bugg but with a meatier and more menacing sound.